All Tupperware links are affiliate links, meaning I receive a commission for items

 purchased at no additional cost to you,and can be found within this post.

 First off, if you’re researching different companies to join and Tupperware has made your short list, Welcome!
-We’ll be discussing everything you’ll need to know so that you can make an informed decision about deciding to become a Tupperware Consultant.
+We’ll be discussing everything you’ll need to know so that you can make an informed decision about deciding to become a Tupperware Representative.
 The most basic questions are answered on the Join page, but here we’ll be going a little more in-depth.
-We will be covering your new consultant kit, the Confident Start Program, Tupperware policies, consultant discounts, quotas, and incentive programs.
+We will be covering your new Representative kit, the Confident Start Program, Tupperware policies, Representatives discounts, quotas, and incentive programs.
 If you have a question about anything not covered, or desire more details, please leave a comment and I’ll do my best to answer for you.

-New Consultant Sign Up
+New Representatives Sign Up

-The New Consultant Kit
+The Tupperware Kit

 Interested in learning more about what comes in the kit?
 Hop on over to this post for an in depth review of each item.